A second view on the X-ray polarization of NGC 4151 with IXPE: Introduction

 NGC~4151 is the first Type-1 radio-quiet AGN with constrained polarization properties for the X-ray corona.
-From the polarimetric analysis, a polarization degree (PD) of $\Pi=4.9 \pm 1.1$ per cent (68 per cent confidence level) and a polarization angle (PA) of $\Psi=86\degr \pm 7\degr$ have been measured with a significance above 99.99 per cent \citep[][``G23'' hereafter]{gianolli23}.
-Given that the primary X-ray emission was the dominant component in the \ixpe\ energy band and the reflection, arising from the reprocessing of the primary continuum off surrounding material (such as the torus), contributed only up to 6 per cent, the observed PD and PA refer to the primary continuum.
-When taken into account in the spectro-polarimetric analysis, and setting the primary continuum and reflection PAs to differ by 90 degrees, a PD = 7.7 $\pm$ 1.5 per cent and PA= 87° $\pm$ 6° for the X-ray primary emission are found.
-Numerical simulations in \citetalias{gianolli23} show that, based on the observed X-ray polarization properties, a radially-extended slab geometry is preferred for the corona.
-Interestingly, a further component with different polarization properties may be the cause of the observed change in polarization properties in the 2-3.5 keV band (PD = 4.3 $\pm$ 1.6 per cent and PA = 42° $\pm$ 11°).
+From polarimetric analysis, a polarization degree (PD) of $\Pi=4.9 \pm 1.1$\% (68\% confidence level; c.l.) and a polarization angle (PA) of $\Psi=86\degr \pm 7\degr$ have been measured with a significance above 99.99\% \citep[][``G23'' hereafter;]{gianolli23}.
+Given that the primary X-ray emission was the dominant component in the \ixpe\ energy band and the reflection, arising from the reprocessing of the primary continuum off surrounding material (such as the torus, as favored by the analysis in G23, or the accretion disk) and which contributed only up to 6\%, the observed PD and PA refer to the primary continuum.
+When taken into account in the spectro-polarimetric analysis, and setting the primary continuum and reflection PAs to differ by 90 degrees, a PD = 7.7 $\pm$ 1.5\% and PA= $87\degr \pm 6\degr$ for the X-ray primary emission are found.
+Numerical simulations in \citetalias{gianolli23} show that, based on the observed X-ray polarization properties, a radially extended slab geometry is preferred for the corona.
+Interestingly, a further component with different polarization properties may be the cause of the observed change in polarization properties in the 2-3.5 keV band (PD = 4.3 $\pm$ 1.6\% and PA = $42\degr \pm 11\degr$).
 Due to its high variability in the X-ray band, NGC~4151 is an excellent candidate for studying potential changes in the observed polarization properties.